Adapter

 AWS IAM Role

-The Amazon Elastic Kubernetes Service Adapter also supports AWS IAM Role Authentication.
-For using this authentication, you need to use the calls in the Adapter that have the STSRole suffix on them and pass the RoleName into the method.
+The AWS Elastic Kubernetes Service adapter also supports AWS IAM Role Authentication.
+For using this authentication, you need to use the calls in the Adapter that have the STSRole suffix on them and provide the role's ARN in the RoleName variable.
+In addition to passing the IAM Role in the task, it is possible to set an IAM Role in the Service Instance Configuration by using the aws_iam_role

 "authentication": {